-The development of national gas resources in Ghana is a priority to improve energy access and create an additional source of income for the country.
+The development of national gas resources in Ghana is a priority to improve access to energy and stimulate more income for the country.
 Natural gas, available locally at affordable prices, guarantees a more stable, clean and safe energy supply.
-We purchased land from the Sanzule community located in the western region of Ghana for the Cape Three Points (OCTP) Offshore project and to build the Onshore reception plants for the gas from the Sankofa field.
-The purchase of around 96 hectares of land directly affected 205 families who were not relocated because they use the land for their livelihood.
-To manage the socio-economic changes that resulted from the construction of the plant, we launched a programme to restore income-generating activities in the local community and improve the living conditions of the beneficiaries in a sustainable way.
-The Livelihood Restoration Plan (LRP), part of the wider Environmental and Social Action Plan (ESAP), was set-up in compliance with international standards, in particular with the IFC PS5 (International Finance Corporation Performance Standard number 5) on land acquisition and involuntary resettlement, this also fulfilled the contractual obligations for receiving OCTP-related loans.
-The programme was set-up to restore the livelihoods of families through food support in the transitional phase, a training programme on financial management to ensure correct management of the compensation received following the land purchase and the start-up of new sustainable businesses.
-In particular, we promote the launch of agricultural activities, cattle breeding, aquaculture and market access.
+To implement the Offshore Cape Three Points (OCTP) project and build the land-based reception systems for gas from the Sankofa field, we acquired land in the communities of Sanzule and neighbouring areas in the Western Region of Ghana.
+The acquired approximately 96 hectares directly affected 205 families that used the land for their livelihood.
+To manage the socio-economic changes resulting from the plant's construction, we launched a programme to restore income-generating activities and improve the living standards of beneficiaries in a sustainable way.
+The Livelihood Restoration Plan (LRP), which forms part of the wider Environmental and Social Action Plan (ESAP), was carried out in compliance with international standards, in particular with IFC PS5 (International Finance Corporation Performance Standard number 5) on land acquisition and involuntary resettlement.
+The programme aims to restore the livelihoods of families through food support during the transitional phase, a financial training programme for good management of compensation received following the land acquisition and the start up of new sustainable businesses.
+Specifically, we will encourage new farming businesses, livestock farming, aquaculture, small trading businesses and market access.

 Sustainable Development Goals (SDGs)

-My parents couldn't afford welding school so when I was given this opportunity I decided to give it a try.
-Eni took me to a master welder who taught me the trade.
-I will leave the workshop soon and open my own.
+My parents couldn't afford to send me to welding school, so when I got this opportunity I decided to give it a try.
+Eni gave me the chance to train with a master welder who is teaching me the trade.
+I'm going to leave his workshop soon and open my own.
 I have all the necessary tools.
-I also intend to train anyone who needs and wants to learn
+I also intend to train anyone who wants to learn

 Impact on the environment and communities

-Finally, the Business and Market Fair recently held in Sanzule, where project participants put their products on sale (bread and derivatives, eggs, soaps, clothes and accessories), is another example of the recent initiatives involving the Western Region of Ghana that contribute to the development of the area.
+Finally, in November 2019, the Business and Market Fair held in the Sanzule community, where those taking part in the project had the chance to sell their products (bread and derivatives, eggs, soap, clothes, accessories and more), is another example of an initiative that, in recent years, has contributed to the development of the Western Region of Ghana.

 3.9 mln $